U.S. lawmakers grill E-cig maker Juul over efforts targeted at schoolchildren

 In a statement after the hearing, Juul said the $134,000 donation was to “facilitate already-existing community outreach and youth-prevention programs,” and said the company “did not have any direct interaction with the students.”

 Several committee members said Juul’s initiatives appeared similar to past efforts by the tobacco industry to reach young people under the guise of smoking prevention programs.
-Gould said Juul, which is 35 percent owned by Marlboro maker Altria Group Inc, halted its program last year once it became aware of the tobacco industry’s past moves.
+Gould said Juul, which is 35 percent owned by Marlboro maker Altria Group Inc (MO.N), halted its program last year once it became aware of the tobacco industry’s past moves.

 Caleb Mintz, 17, a New York city high school student, testified at a separate hearing on Wednesday that a Juul representative came to his school as part of an educational program on mental health and addiction last year.
 He said in an interview Thursday that students received “mixed messages” about the product, being told it was safe but not to buy it.